usnistgov/trojai-example/README.md

 Each container must implment the `--mitigate` entry point. `--mitigate` conducts the mitigation on the model weights given some dataset that may or may not have clean and/or poisoned data in it.

+TODO bring back the test entrypoint for inferencing a model

 ## Container Code